-Your business intellectual property is not only your most valuable asset, it's also one of your most powerful business tools.
+Your business intellectual property is not only your most valuable asset; it's also one of your most powerful business tools.
 The strategic use of your IP can help you avoid the competition, generate more revenue, and cut your financial risks.

 Why go head to head with a big competitor?
-Licensing creates a strategic partnerships with bigger corporations.
-Your business gets access to new markets, industry experience, and manufacturing capabilities-while maintaining its independence.
+Licensing creates strategic partnerships with bigger corporations.
+Your business gets access to new markets, industry experience, and manufacturing capabilities-while, maintaining its independence.
 Budget-conscious corporate partners get to cut costs by essentially outsourcing their R&D and innovation.
 Proctor & Gamble, IBM, and Hewlett-Packard are just a small example of big corporations actively partnering with small companies for IP development.

-When does it make sense to license in IP (from others), or license it out (to others)?
+When does it make sense to license in IP (from others) or license it out (to others)?
 Key reasons to license in IP include reducing R&D costs to develop new products, improve existing technologies, or get new products to market faster.
-A 2006 survey of more than 450 industry-leading companies found nearly 75% of the company executives used licensing in as a top strategy for accelerating new product development.
+A 2006 survey of more than 450 industry-leading companies found nearly 75% of the company executives used licensing as a top strategy for accelerating new product development.

 Licensing reduces your financial risks.
 You can expand internationally without the overhead risk by licensing production and distribution rights to companies in different foreign markets.
-You can reduce your infringement litigation risk, either by letting one or more of your licensees take legal action on your behalf, or turning an infringer into a licensing partner and avoid a costly litigation action.
+You can reduce your infringement litigation risk, either by letting one or more of your licensees take legal action on your behalf or turning an infringer into a licensing partner and avoid a costly litigation action.

 Intellectual property is the power that keeps your business moving forward.
-It can be leveraged to increase revenues, lower overhead costs and reduce financial risks.
+It can be leveraged to increase revenues, lower overhead costs, and reduce financial risks.
 It's a sustainable and highly renewable resource that is your greatest competitive advantage – if you know how to manage it for the highest return at every stage of its life cycle.